openhab/website/blog/2024-12-15-openhab-4-3-release.md

 One and a half year have passed since the [release of the openHAB 4.x series](/blog/2023-07-23-openhab-4-0-release.html), and we are proud to announce the final version of the openHAB 4.x series today.
 However, openHAB 4.3 is far from being just a minor step towards openHAB 5 — it is packed with incredible new features, including a log viewer, UI support for Thing actions, and the new interactive SVG canvas, which unlocks previously untapped possibilities for your smart home dashboard.
 Having openHAB 4.3 as a solid foundation, we will now focus development on openHAB 5, for which we have already started to collect ideas.
-Make sure to read the outlook towards openHAB 5 at the end of this blog post, it contains some important news!
+Make sure to read the outlook towards openHAB 5 at the end of this blog post; it contains some important news!

 That being said, let's check out some statistics praising the activity of our community and dive into the highlights of the openHAB 4.3 release.